 Traditional kitchens boast wooden cabinetry and furniture with a moderate amount of detail, contrary to their rustic cousins.
 Countertops in these spaces are usually a stone – such as a granite, quartz, or even marble with a natural finish, rather than a white, high-gloss surface.
 To help define your kitchen space, you should keep away from modern and industrial materials like stainless steel and concrete, and seek to include more natural materials in your redecoration.

-There’s a process at play when trying to define your kitchen’s style, and it means discovering what attracts you, and under what circumstances you were exposed to those traits.
+There’s a process at play when trying to define your kitchen’s style, and it means discovering what attracts you.
 It can be difficult to stick to one design with so many great options available today, but it’s a very rewarding experience when you stand back to find you’ve pegged down your ideal kitchen design perfectly.
+Hopefully this article has helped you to do that.